parsa-ghasemi/filtered-IP-Changer/README.md

 ## cronjob
-you can set cronjob for auto update IP, if the IP doesn't ping then change DNS IP in your all services
+you can set cronjob for auto update IP, if the IP doesn't ping then changed DNS IP in your all services
 </br></br>
 ```
 */5 * * * * . /address/to/file/ips.env; /bin/bash /address/to/file/server.sh